The-LLM-Data-Company/doteval/README.md

 - `judge()` - Orchestrates LLM calls to evaluate criteria and parse responses into structured results
 - `generate()` - Wraps your `generate_fn` to customize how prompts are sent to the LLM
-- `aggregation()` - Transforms individual criterion results into a final score and optional report
+- `aggregate()` - Transforms individual criterion results into a final score and optional report

 **3. Full control**
 Override the entire `grade()` method for complete end-to-end control over the grading process.